 Last Updated on

 Much like the P90, a Telecaster pickup can be either for the neck or the bridge of your guitar.
 Naturally, they are different from one another.
 They look and sound different.
-The Telecaster neck pickup is considerably smaller in size compared to its bridge counterpart.
+The Tele neck pickup is considerably smaller in size compared to its bridge counterpart.
 The bridge version has deeper and wider bobbins and uses a brass or steel metal plate as support.
-The neck pickup, on the other hand, features a smaller bobbin and is hidden beneath a nickel-silver or chrome removable metal cover.
+The Tele neck pickup, on the other hand, features a smaller bobbin and is hidden beneath a nickel-silver or chrome removable metal cover.

 When using a single-coil bridge pickup, the results are often rich in treble, being very clear and hot.
-The neck pickup result is a sound that’s a bit different because it’s lower in volume and smoother in tone.
+The Pickup Tele neck result is a sound that’s a bit different because it’s lower in volume and smoother in tone.
 A lot of guitar players consider that the neck Telecaster pickup sound feel a bit lifeless and, for that reason, aren’t big fans of this particular product.

 A very common term that associated with guitar pickups is the Alnico magnet.
 The term “Alnico” is normally followed by a Roman number, ranging between 2 to 5 (that’s II to V).
 But what does this all mean?